LiterallyBlah/Dradis-MCP/README.md

 # Dradis Pro MCP Server

-A production-ready MCP server for managing vulnerability issues in Dradis Pro using TypeScript.
+A production-ready MCP (Message Communication Protocol) server for managing vulnerability issues in Dradis Pro using TypeScript.
+This server acts as a bridge between your tools and Dradis Pro, providing a standardised interface for vulnerability management.

 ## 🚀 Quick Start